How To Install A Shower Base On A Wooden Floor? |Easy Steps

 It is not necessary to waterproof under the shower pan, but it is considered good practice to waterproof it by putting a water liner before putting a shower pan on the wooden floor.

-In the process mentioned above, there is no need for a liner because we used the silicon to prevent water from making its way below the pan.
+There is no need for a liner in the process mentioned above because we used silicon to prevent water from making its way below the pan.

 How Do You Level The Floor For A Shower Base Installation On A Wooden Floor?